-There is no single definitive answer to that question, says Dr. Francine Kaufman, renowned endocrinologist, author, professor and current chief medical officer of implanted glucose sensor company Senseonics.
+There is no single definitive answer to that question, says Dr. Francine Kaufman, renowned endocrinologist, author, professor, and current chief medical officer of implanted glucose sensor company Senseonics.

 She breaks it down this way:

-- People with type 2 diabetes who take insulin “could last quite a bit of time — maybe years — depending on how their other meds might be working.
+- People with type 2 diabetes (T2D) who take insulin “could last quite a bit of time — maybe years — depending on how their other meds might be working.

-- New-onset type 1s “might have some remission phase and residual insulin secretion.”
+- New-onset type 1s (T1Ds) “might have some remission phase and residual insulin secretion.”
 Similar to what doctors saw before the

-- A LADA (latent autoimmune diabetes in adults) patient might have some residual insulin as well and might last days or weeks, or maybe even longer, again depending on how much insulin is left.
+- Someone with LADA (latent autoimmune diabetes in adults) might have some residual insulin as well and might last days or weeks, or maybe even longer, again depending on how much insulin is left.
 “One might be able to assess by how much insulin they take on a routine basis.
 If it is about 20 units a day or less, that might indicate they have residual insulin” being produced in the pancreas.

 Yale’s Dr. Inzucchi also says this is a tougher question than it appears on the surface.
 He points out that many type 1s can have some “residual beta-cell capacity” even sometimes years after diagnosis.
 He tells us that how fast DKA advances also depends on how well you keep yourself hydrated, and how many carbs you are consuming that will “feed the highs.”

-“The main symptoms of DKA that we’re told to watch for — other than those associated with high blood sugar in the first place, like crazy thirst and peeing like a race horse — are nausea or vomiting, abdominal pain, fruity-smelling breath, rapid breathing, and confusion.”
+“The main symptoms of DKA that we’re told to watch for — other than those associated with high blood sugar in the first place, like crazy thirst and peeing like a racehorse — are nausea or vomiting, abdominal pain, fruity-smelling breath, rapid breathing, and confusion.”

 “Of course, you can’t smell your own breath.
-If you are confused you probably don’t know it.
+If you are confused, you probably don’t know it.
 And most people aren’t aware of their respiration rate.
 So the main warning sign of impending DKA that all type 1s are taught to be alert for is the union of nausea and abdominal pain in the presence of high blood sugar.
 And I never had any.
 Nausea or pain, but clearly as my doctor noted, I was experiencing DKA.”